 “I’d rather have a passport full of stamps than a house full of stuff.”
 Tbh, I did not even own a passport until ten years ago, having only traveled domestically.
-I am fortunate to have parents who loved to travel.
+I am fortunate to have parents who love to travel.
 They would load all four of us girls in the car every summer, and we would go on driving trips.
 They would give us each a state to research.
 We got to pick out what places we would visit in that state.
-Of course, and I do believe, this was my mom’s way of giving us homework over the summer.
+Of course, I believe this was my mom’s way of giving us homework over the summer.
 But it instilled in me a love of travel.

 Traveling As A Child

 Most of our trips took place during summer or winter vacations.
 They involved driving throughout the United States.
 My twin sister and I would rate the bathrooms at every stop by their cleanliness and décor (there are apps for that now, so perhaps we were onto something).
 We usually stayed at a Holiday Inn or Howard Johnsons.
 And if we were fortunate enough to go somewhere by plane, that was a special occasion.
 Mom would dress us up in nice outfits (all four in the same color so she would not lose us).
 Traveling by air was such a treat for us at that age.

 Today, getting to a travel destination is an exercise in patience and certainly not as enjoyable, but I am all in if it is a way to see the world.
 I traveled for work in my twenties and saw even more of our country.
 I would try to wrap my business trips around a weekend or add on some days to have time to travel and explore.
 And I knew that when I became a mom, I would want to instill a love of travel in my kids.